IRetr-0/cs-money-pattern-finder/README.md

 processImages - Resizes, crops and concatenates all screenshots into one.
 You can find a "mega image" that you can use to sanity check the OCR text on the folder \images\resize\crop\megaimage .
 I chose to read each image individually on the next file since it got better results

 readImages - Analises each image and spits out text of what it thinks is on the image.
 I got this to a 'GOOD' degree of accuracy but it can still mess up, future updates MIGHT (lol no) fix this issue.
+UPDATE, so I kinda did do a wee bit of image processing and I'm pretty sure is 100% accurate now.
+I got a friend (hostage) working on checking all the data to see if it's good;

 zoutput.txt is the text that gets spat out.